rfahmi/milo/README.md

 3. Invite the bot to your server with a URL that includes:
    - Scopes: `bot`, `applications.commands`
    - Permissions: at least `Send Messages` and `Read Messages/View Channel`.
+   - **Important**: Enable the `Message Content` intent in the Discord Developer Portal under the Bot settings.
+This is required for the Gateway to receive message content.
 4. In the **Interactions** tab, set the **Interactions Endpoint URL** to the URL of your server exposing `/discord_interactions` (for example `https://yourdomain.com/discord_interactions`).